SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Phi-2, Imagen-2, Optimus-Gen-2 Small New Models to Change the World.md

 ## Metadata
 - Author: [[AI Explained]]
+- Date: 2023-12-13
 - Full Title: Phi-2, Imagen-2, Optimus-Gen-2: Small New Models to Change the World?
 - Category: #articles
+- Summary: Small new models in generative AI, such as Phi-2, Imagen-2, and Optimus-Gen-2, have the potential to change the landscape of AI in 2024.
+Phi-2, a 2.7 billion parameter model, outperforms models of comparable size and even models 202 times its size.
+The Five series of models, including F1, F1.5, and F2, have been developed using permissively licensed open code and synthetic data.
+Microsoft has heavily backed these researchers, leading to the release of F2, which has 2.7 billion parameters trained in just 14 days.
+While these models show promise, they also have limitations in terms of prompt sensitivity and interpretation.
 - URL: https://youtube.com/watch?v=nPgs8THgbuI&si=sXhHrzqFRSunWhEl

 ## Highlights